umich-hist-399/campus-histories/essays/um-expansion-east.md

 This year, the University of Michigan celebrates its Bicentennial; the 200th anniversary of its founding.
 Founded in Detroit, Michigan in 1817, the university moved its operations to Ann Arbor, Michigan twenty years later (“UM History”).
 While today the University is well-known for its sprawling campus—complete with a Central Campus for primary academic activities, a North Campus for supplemental academic programs such as the College of Engineering and the School of Music, Theatre and Dance, a Medical Campus and a South Campus for Wolverine athletic pursuits—the University was not always as expansive; in fact, in the year of its founding in Ann Arbor, the University originally occupied forty acres of land in the recently incorporated city of Ann Arbor (“UM History”).

 On a donation by the Ann Arbor Land Company, the University consisted of four homes for faculty and one building that operated as a classroom and dormitory.
-The surrounding area, what is known today as the ‘Diag’, lay undeveloped with grazing cows (“UM History”).
+The surrounding area, known today as the [‘Diag’](https://umich-hist-399.github.io/campus-histories/essays/diag), lay undeveloped with grazing cows (“UM History”).
 This iteration did not remain long; soon the University embarked on what would become almost 200 years of expansion in terms of physical and academic inquiry and innovation (“UM History”).
 The following essay focuses on the University’s expansion east.
-As Don Callard of The Ann Arbor Observer notes, “nothing expands like a university,” (Callard 2009).
+As Don Callard of _The Ann Arbor Observer_ notes, “nothing expands like a university,” (Callard 2009).

 {% include figure.html class="img-center" width="75%" src="/images/maps1.jpg" caption="At left: Map of Ann Arbor (1854); at right: Map of Ann Arbor (1864)" %}